usegalaxy-eu/PathoGFAIR/README.md

 	- **Preprocessing**: where the quality controlling, reads trimming for quality retaining, host sequences removal and other contaminating sequences removal take place
 	- **Taxonomy Profiling**: where taxonomy profiling takes place identifying and visualizing our samples' community abundances down to the subspecies level
-	- **Gene-based Pathogen Identification**: where we identify all possible pathogens by identifying all the Virulence factors (VFs) genes and their specific locations, we also indentify Antimicrobial resistance genes (AMRs) within the same workflow.
+	- **Gene-based Pathogen Identification**: where we identify all possible pathogens by identifying all the Virulence factors (VFs) genes and their specific locations, we also identify Antimicrobial resistance genes (AMRs) within the same workflow.
 	- **Allele-based Pathogen Identification**: where we identify all the SNPs and variants and create the consensus sequences of all samples
 	- **PathoGFAIR Samples Aggregation and Visualisation**: where we visualize the outputs of the pathogens drawing a heatmap of all the found pathogenic genes for all samples,  phylogenetic trees relating samples together per common pathogenic genes found, and bar charts for important tabular outputs of previous workflows, e.g. number of identified SNPs and variants per sample, number of removed host reads and mapping depth and coverage.